 3. PRACTICE MORE

 Each time you practice you can slowly build up the time you work out your brain.
 Eventually, you will begin to observe that your thoughts start to slow down.
 Don't put a timer on how long this takes to happen.
 One day you'll just notice that you aren't thinking as many thoughts, or that the time between them widens.
-And then one day you may see that you more easily let go of a particular thought.
+And then one day you may see that you more easily let go of a particular belief.

-Though the prize is to let go of all thought completely, there will be an immediate benefit, from your first day of practice.
+Though the prize is to let go of all thoughts, there will be an immediate benefit, from your first day of practice.
 For example, just knowing what is going on in your mind is key to replacing your thoughts with more positive ones (a skill I will also teach you.)

-After a while you will increase your focus on the sound of your breath or the air conditioner, and lose track of your thoughts.
+After a while, you will increase your focus on the sound of your breath or the air conditioner, and lose track of your thoughts.

 You may begin to feel somewhat attached from your physical presence.
-Some feel like they are floating, or numb physically.
+Some individuals feel like they are floating, or numb physically.
 I don't feel this way, typically.
-For me, I just feel detached from my thoughts and it feels like I’m about to talk to God in heaven or to connect with Truth.
+For me, I just feel detached from my thoughts, and it feels like I’m about to talk to God in heaven or to connect with Truth.
 I'm still aware of my body and my physical surroundings--very much so.
 The experience is different for everyone.

 5. CONNECT WITH TRUTH